CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Further reading
 ===============

+If you would like to dive deeper into the Spyder's information, we invite you to consult the following content:

-In the `plugin-examples`_ repository you can find additional examples that will surely be useful for you to further understand Spyder plugin development.
+* You can find additional examples in the `plugin-examples`_ repository that will surely be useful to better understand Spyder plugin development.

-A more in-depth review of the Spyder repository itself, especially its simpler plugins, such as History, Plots or Working directory, may help you understand it better.
+* A closer look at the Spyder repository itself, especially its simpler plugins (such as History, Plots or Working directory) can help you understand Spyder better.
-As well as a review of the various helper functions, widgets and mixins present in ``spyder.api``.
+* As well as a review of the various helper functions, widgets and mixins present in ``spyder.api``.

 .. _plugin-examples: https://github.com/spyder-ide/plugin-examples